 Freelancing and AI: Tools and Approaches You Actually Need to Learn

+AI can help with that.
 You can use it to:

 - Draft client emails

-- Rewrite awkward messages
+- Rewrite clumsy messages

 - Create proposal outlines